skinez3/UnlimitedTycoon/README.md

 * The game features a full save system for player progress.
 * Scripts are scalable to accommodate new items, buildings, and features.
 * The game features a full day/night cycle with changing sound effects.

----

-## How to Play
-1. **Claim a Base:** Find an empty plot and run through the entrance arch.
-2. **Start Earning:** Buy your first generators or head to the mine to earn manual cash.
-3. **Upgrade & Expand:** Reinvest your money into servers, better miners, and base expansions.
-4. **Gear Up:** Research weapons and upgrade your stats to prepare for battle.
-5. **Fight:** Step into the PvP zones to test your strength against other players.
-6. **Customize:** Set up your cinema and speakers to vibe while your empire grows.